The lowdown on Lent compliant dining options in Dallas.

 A seafood staple since 1989, TJ's Seafood Market has been Dallas' premier source for the finest fish and shellfish in the area for over 30 years.
 From the shrimp cocktail and Maryland crab cakes to the salmon burger and lobster roll, nearly everything on TJ's menu would work for a Lenten Friday.
 Centrally located in the Oak Lawn neighborhood, TJ's Seafood Market has something for everyone and what better way to sample some of the best seafood available in the area.

-Located inside the brand-new Virgin Hotel in Dallas' Design District, Commons Club features a gorgeous dining lounge and patio with a retro vibe and a decidedly delicious dinner menu.
+Located inside the Virgin Hotel in Dallas' Design District, Commons Club features a gorgeous dining lounge and patio with a retro vibe and a decidedly delicious dinner menu.
 Diners looking to avoid meat will be pleased; rather than notating which items are vegetarian, Commons Club takes a more progressive approach by alerting guests of which options contain meat, labeled with a tiny red hambone.
-Salt Cod Fritters, The Daily Catch and the Parisian Gnocchi are just a few of the items to be savored and enjoyed.
+Charred Octopus and the Pan-seared seabass are just a few of the items to be savored and enjoyed.

 Dallas sushi bar and pan-Asian dining as pioneered by renowned restaurateurs Tracey Rathbun and Lynae Fearing, Shinsei is a culinary experience worthy of the coveted Friday Night Date Spot on your calendar.
 Enjoy the freshest sashimi, sushi rolls and Asian-fusion delicacies, but be sure to make reservations for this upscale eatery because it's always packed - a testament to its long held tradition of serving up only the best of what pan-Asian cuisine has to offer for over 10 years.